amorriscode/anthonymorris.dev/data/failures/not-top-talent.md

 ---
 title: "Not Top Talent"
-description: 'I failed to make it onto Toptal and am banned for two years.'
+description: "I failed to make it onto Toptal and am banned for two years."
-date: '2020-06-30'
+date: "2020-06-30"
+lessons: ["Give everything your best shot", "There is always room for improvement", "Tighten the feedback loop on your growth"]
 ---

 Earlier this year I left my job at Cisco to [build a startup](/projects/bard).
 The response has been a little underwhelming so I decided it was time to start looking at jobs.
 To prepare for that, I started doing a lot of [leetcode](https://leetcode.com) and studying algorithms and data structures.
-I've never been that good at them (and I'm still not as good as I want to be).
+I've never been that great at them (and I'm still not as good as I want to be).
 I was making improvements though.

 Last year in October, I had tried to get onto the [Toptal](https://www.toptal.com).
 I didn't get in so I had to wait a few months before trying again.
 With COVID and a lack of job opportunities, I decided to give it another shot.